py-why/EconML/doc/spec/motivation.rst

 ----------------------------------------

 Which patients should be selected for a clinical trial?
-If we want to demonstrate that a clinical treatment has an effect on at least some subset of a population then fully randomized clinical trials are inappropriate as they will solely estimate average effects.
+If we want to demonstrate that a clinical treatment has an effect on at least some subset of a population, then fully randomized clinical trials are inappropriate as they will solely estimate average effects.
 Using heterogeneous treatment effect techniques, we can use observational data to come up with estimates of these effects and identify